hviet2603/haproxy-tub-napss24/README.md

 We also provide a test script to send requests to the servers at `TestBed/test/test.py`.
 The test script populates data from `data.txt` to the servers and sends requests to retrieve these items.
 The requests will be sent continuously in 5 minutes.
 At the end, the results will be visualized and saved to the folder `TestBed/test/plots`.

+- Install the dependencies required by the test script with `python3 -m pip install -r requirements.txt`.

+- Run the test script: `python3 test.py`